rogerchan1226/cll/README.md

 When I was practice to design the wifi WPS security function, it need a countdown timer to let user to know how much secound it left and it Compelete connect or not.
-So I figered out by making a delay function as below.
+So I figured out by making a delay function as below.

 ```
 int delay(unsigned int secs){      	        //Set the function name as "delay". and get the input seconds from other function
 	int time_count = time(0) + secs;        //time(0) equal time(NULL), it means start counting time as seconds from 1/1/1970 0:00